About Balance

 We all began life in balance; every healthy child is born in alignment.

 But industrialization and sedentary lifestyles have altered our habits, undermining the alignment and ease we were born with.
-And we continue to adapt to the changing demands of today's workplace: aboutbalance_foto2.pngless physical activity, more desk work, and more time in our cars, commuting.
+And we continue to adapt to the changing demands of today's workplace: less physical activity, more desk work, and more time in our cars, commuting.
 We often accept discomfort, hardly aware of it.
 Computer screens invite craned necks and keyboards hurt our wrists.
 We adapt until we get hurt.
 Depending on how you stand or sit, you are either in a state of struggle or in a state of ease, either in conflict with gravity or in harmony with it.

 When a person is in Balance, there is no friction, no resistance to gravity.
 There is only ease.
 Balance enables people to be comfortable, pain-free, resilient, and graceful at any age.
 It provides a foundation for any activity - sitting, standing, and lying down, playing a musical instrument, dancing, gardening, or engaging in sports - whatever you do.
 Balance is true fitness.